Enet4/faiss-rs/README.md

-     This will result in the dynamic library `faiss_c` ("c_api/libfaiss_c.so" on Linux), which needs to be installed in a place where your system will pick up (in Linux, try somewhere in the `LD_LIBRARY_PATH` environment variable, such as "/usr/lib", or try adding a new path to this variable).
+     This will result in the dynamic library `faiss_c` ("c_api/libfaiss_c.so" on Linux), which needs to be installed in a place where your system will pick up (in Linux, try somewhere in the `LD_LIBRARY_PATH` environment variable, such as "/usr/lib", or try adding a new path to this variable.
+For mac users, this means placing it in `/usr/local/lib/libfaiss_c.dylib`).
      For GPU support, don't forget to enable the option `FAISS_ENABLE_GPU`.
      **Note:** `faiss_c` might link dynamically to the native `faiss` library, which in that case you will need to install the main shared object (faiss/libfaiss.so)